 Avengers 4 is going to be a turning point in the Marvel Cinematic Universe.
-The untitled Avengers movie will complete the story that begins in 2018's Avengers: Infinity War – the showdown with the giant, purple space villain Thanos.
+The untitled Avengers movie will complete the story that began in Avengers: Infinity War, centring around the machinations of the giant, purple space villain Thanos.

 Avengers 4 release date

 The untitled Avengers movie will be out in the UK on April 26, 2019, and in the US on May 3, 2019.

 We're still waiting to learn the title, which was originally given as 'Avengers: Infinity War – Part 2'.

 Marvel Studios president Kevin Feige hinted that the title of the movie could be a spoiler.
 'Avengers: Half the Universe is Dead', perhaps?
 He has since said that he regrets not revealing the name sooner, feeling that speculation detracted from the attention given to Infinity War – although not enough to prevent it from receiving the biggest opening weekend of all time.

 As it stands, not even the cast of the film seem to know what it will be called.

 Avengers 4 cast